owsky/SharpSolver/README.md

 tasked with filling in the empty function definitions found in Impl.fs.
 The main function's definition within Main.fs was also left blank.

+The scope of the project was reduced since it was the very first programming project assigned during the first year of the course.
+Therefore, only the variable <em>x</em> is supported within the polynomials.

 ## Supported features

 - Polynomial simplification